petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 firmware backdoors your company found.
 We just need to convince people to believe the evidence they already have."

-Barbie had one last question for Skipper "So who's the journalist you lined up to meet us?"
+"So who's the journalist you lined up to meet us?"
 Skipper tried her best, but couldn't quite deliver the joke with a straight face "A certain Alison Bechdel."
 Barbie laughed "You pick the most hilarious codenames."

 "Hey, one last pillow fight?"